kshurik/rekkobook/docs/chapter1/content_filter.md

 # Content-based Filtering in a Nutshell
 In this section, we will go through a straightforward way to generate candidates for recommendations.
 As we mentioned before, one of the methods is *content-based* filtering.
-We will go through explanation of this method with an example and finnally discuss particular library to implement it.
+We will go through an explanation of this method with an example and finally discuss a particular library to implement it.
-Before that we have to define and understand embeddings.
-As you might have noticed, we mentioned a lot "similar items", "similar users" etc and question arises -- how we define that similarity?
+Before that, we have to define and understand embeddings.
+As you might have noticed, we mentioned a lot "similar items", "similar users" etc and the question arises -- how do we define that similarity?
-Speaking of calculation of similarity it is pretty straightforward -- we calcualte cosine between two arrays.
+Speaking of the calculation of similarity it is pretty straightforward -- we calculate cosine between two arrays.
-The intriguing part is how do we get these arrays from our data.
+The intriguing part is how we get these arrays from our data.

 ## Embeddings Explained
 The evolution of text processing started from one-hot encoding.
-When there was text data, Data Scientists would preprocess them (lower case, remove symbols etc.) and then create one-hot representations of words or n-grams (when we split words/text into 2-3-...-n parts by characters).
+When there was text data, Data Scientists would preprocess them (lower case, remove symbols, etc.) and then create one-hot representations of words or n-grams (when we split words/text into 2-3-...-n parts by characters).
 Finally, use some ML model on top of it.
-Notwithstanding the fact of easiness and interpretability of this approach, human language is sophisticated and various words can mean different meanings depending on the context and such techinique fails in most cases.
+Notwithstanding the fact of easiness and interpretability of this approach, human language is sophisticated and various words can mean different meanings depending on the context and such a technique fails in most cases.

-Therefore, embeddings have become a next stage in text processing pipeline.
-It is type of word representation that allows words with similar meaning to have a similar representation.
+Therefore, embeddings have become the next stage in the text processing pipeline.
+It is the type of word representation that allows words with similar meanings to have a similar representation.
 Unlike methods such as one-hot encoding, word embeddings provide a way to represent words in a more meaningful way, by mapping them to a vector of real numbers in a continuous vector space.
 The idea behind word embedding is to use a neural network to learn relationships between words in a dataset.
 The neural network is trained to assign a numeric vector to each word in the dataset.
-The vector is typically of fixed length and the goal is to find a vector that accurately represents the meaning of the word, in the context of the dataset.
+Typically, the vector is of fixed length and the goal is to find a vector that accurately represents the meaning of the word, in the context of the dataset.
 This allows for words in similar contexts to have similar vector representations.